 Research in our laboratory is focused on understanding the flow of biological information from the DNA level to the complex traits.
 We study the association between DNA variation and environmental perturbations on intermediate molecular traits, such as transcripts, proteins, and metabolites.

 So far we have examined three different populations for various clinical and molecular traits.

-- We are studying aortic endothelial and smooth muscle cells from heart transplant donors for variation in cellular phenotypes that are relevant to the development of atherosclerosis, variation in transcript levels, and variation in their DNA sequences.
+- We are studying aortic smooth muscle cells from heart transplant donors for variation in cellular phenotypes that are relevant to the development of atherosclerosis, variation in transcript levels, and variation in their DNA sequences.

 - We are studying the adipose tissue biopsies from participants of the Metabolic Syndrome in Men (METSIM) study that is being conducted in Kuopio, Finland.
 This population is extensively characterized for metabolic traits that are relevant to the development of metabolic syndrome and Type 2 Diabetes.
 We have measured the DNA variation, mRNA and microRNA variation and studied the genetic regulation of the transcript variation.
 We are working on understanding how several candidate genes identified in this study are affecting metabolic traits.